opentaps/open-climate-investing/book/Analyzing-Investments.md

  * BMG: Brown Minus Green, the return difference of stocks with high climate risk (Brown) vs low climate risk (Green)

 What this model does is explain the sensitivity of any asset (could be a stock or a fund, or even futures on commodities -- anything that is traded would work) based on the return differential of stocks with high carbon risk (Brown) vs those with low carbon risk (Green).
-The original research paper provided a data series for the Brown Minus Green (BMG) factor until the end of 2018.
 With this model, we could now get the market's measure of the climate risk of a stock by seeing how its prices have behaved.
 In other words, what do all those smart people pouring through carbon disclosures, ESG data, and running scenarios, not to mention analyzing the company's business model, assets, and operations, really think?